Developmental psychology: Middle adulthood

-Middle adulthood generally refers to the period between ages 40 to 64.
+Middle adulthood generally refers to the period between ages 40 and 64.
 During this period, middle-aged adults experience a conflict between generativity and stagnation.
-Generativity is the sense of contributing to society, the next generation, or their immediate community.
+Generativity is the sense of contributing to society, the next generation, or one's immediate community.
 On the other hand, stagnation results in a lack of purpose.
 The adult's identity continues to develop in middle-adulthood.
 Middle-aged adults often adopt opposite gender characteristics.
-The adult realizes they are half-way through their life and often reevaluate vocational and social roles.
+The adult realizes they are halfway through their life and often reevaluates vocational and social roles.
 Life circumstances can also cause a reexamination of identity.

-Physically, the middle-aged experience a decline in muscular strength, reaction time, sensory keenness, and cardiac output.
+Physically, middle-aged individuals experience declines in muscular strength, reaction time, sensory acuity, and cardiac output.
 Also, women experience menopause at an average age of 48.8 and a sharp drop in the hormone estrogen.
 Men experience an equivalent endocrine system event to menopause.
 Andropause in males is a hormone fluctuation with physical and psychological effects that can be similar to those seen in menopausal females.
-As men age lowered testosterone levels can contribute to mood swings and a decline in sperm count.
+As men age, lowered testosterone levels can contribute to mood swings and a decline in sperm count.
 Sexual responsiveness can also be affected, including delays in erection and longer periods of penile stimulation required to achieve ejaculation.

 The important influence of biological and social changes experienced by women and men in middle adulthood is reflected in the fact that depression is highest at age 48.5 around the world.